1970 AMPEG SVT

 For photos, click on the links below:

-Other 1970 SVT characteristics: "Blueline" silkscreened graphics with detail etched into the metal, two channels, small black "D shaft" knobs with silver tops, black plastic tone adjustment rocker switches, small round red power light, silver grille cloth, exposed plastic fan, two prong power cord and outlet, fuse, 4 pin XLR speaker cable and jack, four metal cord wraps, Linden manufacturing, (3) black transformers: power, filament and output, circuit boards, capacitors, CTS potentiometers with both plastic and metal "D shafts", vinyl handles, smooth vinyl covering, tube chart sticker, manila envelope containing schematic, six rubber feet, eight chassis connector bolts, CTS speakers, 8x10 inch speaker cabinet with unpainted face and metal bullseye logo, three handles and matching dolly, literature.
+Other 1970 SVT characteristics: "Blueline" silkscreened graphics with detail etched into the metal, two channels, small black "D shaft" knobs with silver tops, black plastic tone adjustment rocker switches, small round red power light, silver grille cloth, exposed plastic fan, two prong power cord and outlet, fuse, 4 pin XLR speaker cable and jack, Linden manufacturing, (3) black transformers: power, filament and output, circuit boards, capacitors, CTS potentiometers with both plastic and metal "D shafts", vinyl handles, smooth vinyl covering, tube chart sticker, manila envelope containing schematic, six rubber feet, eight chassis connector bolts, CTS speakers, 8x10 inch speaker cabinet with unpainted face and metal bullseye logo, three handles and matching dolly, literature.

 Component code dating vintage SVT's: As with all vintage gear, the manufacture date is determined by the newest component/date stamp on the unit.
 On vintage SVT's, we've consistently seen the newest date code on the unit as being the four digit white ink stamp on the large output transformer.
 The first two numbers indicate the year, the third and fourth numbers indicate which week of that year.